-By Ryan Holland, Host, World News Brief Podcast
+By Winston Holland, Host, World News Brief Podcast

 I think this satire meme based on Patrick Henry’s legendary quote, “Give me liberty or give me death,” perfectly sums up where Americans were 245 years ago when these timeless words were first spoken and where we are now.

 What’s troubling to think is that the simplest threat of a pandemic, pushed by those at the highest levels of our health care institutions and promulgated mercilessly by a compliant, obedient media, immediately elicits a complete surrender of personal liberties from tens of millions of Americans without any questions about the science or models used, without concerns about ulterior motives from those dictating our house arrest of any kind, and without a smidgen of fear of our First Amendment rights being eviscerated before our very American eyes without due process.

 And then, while bracing their phones, snuggled up in their jammies on the couch, they will essentially call you a murderer for questioning the healthcare gods enforcing their draconian will over the people.

 To quote the brilliant intro to the Lord of the Rings movie series, however, “But there were some who resisted.”
 More on that in a second.

 Ponder it for a moment if you will.
 While many of us may know someone or perhaps multiple people who have been infected with Coronavirus or perhaps even died from it, what we do not see, as was the original concern per the thoroughly debunked Imperial College model, is millions of people dying from it.